mjdominus/util/README.md

 it in the specified file.
 If you omit the filename, it will be inferred from the URL.

+`guessfile` takes a pattern and tries to find files matching the pattern, which it then prints out.
+Patterns are shell glob style, with some modifications: if the pattern contains `::`, this is translated to a slash (for searching for Perl modules) and patterns are _unanchored_, except that if one contains a suffix like `.txt` it is anchored to the end.
+Only the base filename is matched against the pattern, unless the pattern contains a slash, in which case the full path is matched.
+Environment variables control the directories to be searched (default `.` unless overridden by the `-d` flag) and to be ignored (default `.git`).  `-i` makes the match case-insensitive.
+The `withsome` command, inspired by [Ronald Schmidt's command of the same name](http://software-path.com/withsome.html), is a wrapper around `guessfile` and `menupick`: `withsome command pat` guesses files matching `pat`, filters the guesses with `menupick`, and then runs the `command` on the selected files.

 `ifchanged` watches a file using the Linux "inotify" facility and runs a command whenever the file changes.